Time in Thailand

-Thailand follows UTC+07:00, which is 7 hours ahead of UTC.
+Thailand follows Indochina Time, which is seven hours ahead of UTC.
 The local mean time in Bangkok was originally UTC+06:42:04.
-Thailand used this local mean time until 1920, when it changed to Indochina Time, UTC+07:00; ICT is used all year round as Thailand does not observe daylight saving time.
-Thailand shares the same time zone with Vietnam, Cambodia, Laos, Christmas Island, and Western Indonesia.
+Thailand used this local mean time until 1920, when it changed to Indochina Time, UTC+07:00; ICT is used all year round as Thailand never observed daylight saving time.
+Thailand shares the same time zone with Vietnam, Laos, Christmas Island, & Western Indonesia, as well as parts of Russia.